003 - Gender equality

 Activity Two - Describe - Smuggling/Trafficking

 I think we can all agree that human trafficking is wrong and surely the process should never have existed in our history.
-Yet the trafficking of people for forced labour or to work in the sex trade is still prevalent.
-Smuggling is also something we are seeing more and more as people try to get into regions which are economically more stable for a perceived 'higher quality of life'.
+Yet the trafficking of people for forced labour or to work in the sex trade, for construction, or domestic care, etc is still prevalent.
+Smuggling is also something we are seeing more and more as people try to get into regions that are economically more stable and therefore have a perceived 'higher quality of life'.
 Smuggling holds an element of choice but trafficking does not.

 Can you spot human trafficking?